Can atorvastatin cause low blood pressure

 Atorvastatin is a medication that belongs to a class of drugs known as statins.
 It is commonly prescribed to help lower cholesterol levels and reduce the risk of heart disease.
 Atorvastatin works by inhibiting an enzyme in the liver that is responsible for producing cholesterol.

-See also Atorvastatin side effects wiki
+See also Atorvastatin equivalent rosuvastatin

 By reducing the production of cholesterol, atorvastatin helps to decrease the amount of LDL (bad) cholesterol in the bloodstream.
 This can be beneficial for individuals who have high cholesterol levels and are at risk for cardiovascular problems.